nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-document-layouts.md

 1. Create a new entry in the JSON file with key `label.document.type.<document type name>` and the document type name as value.
 Here it is `"label.document.type.contract":"Contract"`;
 1. Save your changes.

-You now have a document type ready to be used on your Web UI interface, the last thing that you need is an icon to easily find your document type in your instance.
+You now have a document type ready to be used on your Web UI interface!

 ## Technical Overview